yuumasato/compliance-operator/doc/tutorials/workshop/content/exercises/11-node-rules.md

 ### Use of yamlfile_value on node rules

-The `yamlfile_value` template is a template like any other in CaC/content project, its purpose is to assert whether a yaml key's value satisfiyes a certain criteria.
+The `yamlfile_value` template is a template like any other in CaC/content project, its purpose is to assert whether a yaml key's value satisfies a certain criteria.

 The use of this template is not limited to platform rules, it is very handy